EU Blue Card

 - be able to pay the application fee by credit card

-- offer of employment and a statement regarding the conditions of employment from the relevant trade union which you will get from your employer or principal in Sweden.
+- information about the employment and a statement regarding the conditions of employment from the relevant trade union which you will get from your employer or principal in Sweden.

 - degree certificate/register excerpt from your university or an employer’s certificate from your previous employers